 Animal Housing will follow the recommendations in the Guide for the Care and Use of Laboratory Animals (8th edition or more current) or the Guide for the Care and Use of Agricultural Animals in Research and Teaching (3rd edition or more current).
-Social housing should be the default method of housing for social species of animals unless otherwise justified based on social incompatibility resulting from inappropriate behavior, veterinary concerns regarding animal well-being, or scientific necessity approved by the IACUC.
+Social housing should be the default method of housing for social species of animals unless otherwise justified or exempted by IACUC policy, as outlined in the Exceptions section below.
+This justification must be approved by the IACUC and should be based on scientific necessity or on social incompatibility resulting from inappropriate behavior or veterinary concerns regarding animal well-being.

-Appropriate housing promotes species typical behaviors and enhances the overall well-being of animals and supports quality in research and education.
+Appropriate housing promotes species typical behaviors, enhances the overall well-being of animals, and supports quality in research and education.
+Animals require an environment that permits them to grow, mature, and maintain good health and species-specific behaviors while minimizing experimental variation.
 An appropriate housing space or enclosure should account for the animals’ social needs.
 Social housing promotes basic behavioral needs and contributes to the psychological wellness of many animals.
 Therefore, social animals should be housed in stable pairs or groups of compatible individuals unless they must be housed alone for experimental reasons or because of social incompatibility.
 Any species or specific groups within a species that would live as groups in a natural or free range habitat should be considered social animals.
 Structural adjustments are frequently required for social housing (e.g., perches, visual barriers, refuges), and important resources (e.g., food, water, and shelter) should be provided in such a way that they cannot be monopolized by dominant animals.
-However, social housing and/or the presence of environmental enrichment, such as additional bedding or cage structures, may confound scientific goals in some types of research and investigators who believe that social housing or enrichment materials may confound their research objectives may provide scientific justification and request a housing exception.

-- If social incompatibility is a trait of a specific strain or specific groups within a strain (i.e., all males), the need for single housing must be described and justified in the IACUC protocol.
+- Strain or group specific agression: If social incompatibility is a trait of a specific strain or specific groups within a strain or species (i.e., all males, stallions), the need for single housing must be described and justified in the IACUC protocol.